NativeScript/docs-v7/docs/ui/basics.md

 ---
 title: The Basics
 description: Learn the basic principles of designing a user interface with NativeScript.
 In NativeScript, you can design the UI using XML and CSS.
-The article describes the usage of the Frame in NativeScript app as well as how to pass and receive context.
-The examples show how to navigate in the app, how to define custom component and how to load XML dynamically.
 position: 10
+tags: nativescript user interface, nativescript basics, ns ui basics
 slug: ui-basics
 previous_url: /ui-with-xml,/ui/ui-with-xml
 environment: nativescript
 ---

-# The User Interface
+# User Interface Basics

 The user interface of NativeScript mobile apps consists of pages.
 Typically, the design of the user interface is developed and stored in `XML` files, styling is done via CSS and the business logic is developed and stored in `JavaScript` or `TypeScript` files.
 When you develop the user interface of your app, you can implement each application screen in a separate page or implement your application screens on a single page with a tab view.
 For each page, you need to have a separate `XML` file that holds the layout of the page.
 For each `XML` file that NativeScript parses, the framework also looks for a `JavaScript` or `TypeScript` file with the same name and executes the business logic inside it.